-I could bitch about Black Widow not getting her own movie while Ant-Man's getting one (in which Janet gets fridged - damn it Marvel, you're doing so well, don't fuck up now!), but I have been (somewhat) pacified by the announcement of the Captain Marvel movie and Wanda appearing in Age of Ultron (DC, on the other hand, has no such excuse.)
-I will, however, complain that more female or colored leads should be getting greenlit!
-C'mon, did I have to wait this long for just one or two?
-(Jessica Jones on Netflicks!
-Squee!)
+I could bitch about Black Widow not getting her own movie before Ant Man got one, but I have been (somewhat) pacified by the announcement of the Captain Marvel movie and Wanda appearing in Age of Ultron (DC, on the other hand, has no such excuse.)

 The Hunger Games: This seems to be split into two factions - those who hate Mockingjay and those who don't.
 Me?
 I hate Mockingjay.
 I hate that it kills Finnick, one of its most interesting characters, just for shock value.
 I hate that it kills Prim, tearing away what made Katniss's conflict in the first book so compelling and what she's been fighting for all this time because LOLZDARK!!
 I hate that it goes the stupid 'lesser of two evils' route despite the fact that all we have to show for the Rebellion being EVUL is the word of President Snow, who's most likely LYING to save his own ass!
 And I hate Peeta.
 UUUUGH.
 Telling me over and over that he's the most wonderful thing since sliced bread while simultaneously have him be absolutely useless is not going to convince me!
 Why couldn't Katniss's love for Prim and Rue be reason enough for her to be the Mockingjay?